Quantum Kernels and Support Vector Machines

 -

-Finally, we may predict unlabeled data by calculating the kernel matrix of the new datum with respect to the support vectors
+Finally, predict unlabeled data by calculating the kernel matrix of the new datum with respect to the support vectors:

 - $\alpha_i^*$ are the optimized $\alpha$s